 Time resumed.
 Divergent.

-And on this day, this weird, miraculous day, he would go home to his wife still covered head to foot in mud, and not just regale her with a terrifying tale of how he had missed death by a few yards, but go on to create new life with her.
+And on this day, this weird, miraculous day, he went home to his wife still covered head to foot in mud, and not only regaled her with the terrifying tale of how he had missed death by a few yards, but then go on to create new life with her.
 A child that, nine months later, they named Ryan even though she was a girl.

 A child that should never have been.
 A child that Death could not see.
 Her soul just a tantalizing glint He could sense but not quite touch.